opensoars/f_/readme.md

 // Adding data to Class prototype object, will be same in every instance.
 // No need to add in our shared data object namespace, which could be reset.
+// Also using the prototype object, we only assign it once.
 TasksClass.prototype.writeDir = './sourceCodes';

 var f_config = {

   // Note that we dont use a f_ namespace, methods are just prefixed
   // with 'f_'.
 Will save us quite some object lookup time.
-  prefixed_or_namespaced: 'prefixed',
+  prefixed_or_namespaced: 'prefixed', // Default: 'namespaced'

   // Function order f_ uses to call methods
   functionFlow: ['getSource', 'writeSource', 'notify'],

   // Do we want a data reset when we use 'retryAll'.
 Can be changed later on
   // in our code ofcourse!
-  resetOnRetry: true,
+  resetOnRetry: true, // Default: true

+  // Object in which we store our shared data.
+  dataNamespace: 'd', // Default: 'd'

   // Data namespace properties to keep on reset.
   keepOnReset: ['testNamespace'],

-  // Object in which we store our shared data.
-  dataNamespace: 'd',

   // How many times f_ will retry the whole tasks list
-  maxTotalRetries: 10,
+  maxTotalRetries: 10, // Default: 10

   // How many times f_ will retry a single function
-  maxMethodRetries: 10
+  maxMethodRetries: 10 // Default: 10

 };

-// Augment method takes two arguments: Object/class to augment
+// 'augment' method takes two arguments: object/class to augment and
-// and an optional (most of time required) config object.
+// a config object.
 TasksClass = f_.augment(TasksClass, f_config);